hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/751_10_adhyapakji.md

 be done*!

-"He who rests \[in\] Me and gives up all other self-assertion and struggles I carry to him whatever he needs" (Gitâ).
+"He who rests \[in\] Me and gives up all other self-assertion and struggles I carry to him whatever he needs" (Gitā).

 So it is in Asia.
 So in Europe.
 So in America.
 So in the deserts of India.
 So in the rush of business in America.
 For is He not here also?